GA-repos/Git_Workflow_Teams/README.md

       `git rebase solution` solution
     - Uh-oh, looks like there was already a file with that name on the solution branch and git doesn't know which file to use.
-Let's take a look at the file in Atom.
+Let's take a look at the file in VS Code.
 1. Review the merge conflict
     - Notice the file shows you what text is different, which version of the file the text comes from, and also provides you with an easy interface to choose which text you want.
     - Git places merge markers in the file to define where one version of a file starts and ends, and where the other conflicting version starts and ends.
-      Luckily, Atom abstracts away the complexity of dealing with merge markers.
+      Luckily, VS Code abstracts away the complexity of dealing with merge markers.
       We just need to choose using a nice GUI button which version to use.
 1. Complete the merge
-    - Let's pick the text we want in Atom.
+    - Let's pick the text we want in VS Code.
     - Now head back to the terminal.
     - Notice the terminal is giving us some tips on what we should do next:
     - We need to add the change (`git add conflict.md`) and then following the